Floyd Mayweather Jr. vs. Manny Pacquiao: Belt

-The winner of the fight will be received a newly created belts by the WBC and the WBA.
-The belt, valued at $1 million, is an exact replica of the current belt, except it has thousands of emeralds in place of the gold plating for the center logo.
+The winner of the fight received newly created belts by the WBC and the WBA.
+The WBC belt, valued at $1 million, is an exact replica of the current belt, except it has thousands of emeralds in place of the gold plating for the center logo.
 The belt also contains the faces of both Floyd Mayweather Jr. and Manny Pacquiao, along with the faces of the former WBC President, José Sulaimán and boxing legend Muhammad Ali.
-Two belts were initially made for the fight.
+Two belts were initially made for the WBC.
 The green emerald belt won the public fan vote over the black onyx belt with a vote of 53% to 47%.

 Gloves

 Both fighters wore eight-ounce (230 g) gloves with brands of their choosing.
 Mayweather wore custom Grant gloves with a multicolored paisley pattern, red & purple trim and the letters TBE (The Best Ever) on the cuff.
 Pacquiao wore standard red Cleto Reyes gloves with black & white trim.
 In Pacquiao's third professional loss to Érik Morales, he was forced to use Winning brand gloves the first time around.
 Pacquiao's complaints were that the gloves felt like "pillows" and they did not give him the same power as his Reyes "puncher's gloves."
 More recently, Mayweather had glove issues in his first bout with Marcos Maidana, stating that Maidana's Everlast MX gloves did not provide sufficient padding for the knuckles.
 The issue was later resolved with Marcos Maidana resorting to using Everlast Powerlock type gloves, leaving Maidana's trainer, Robert Garcia, unhappy with the negotiation.